kentcdodds/netlify-shortener/README.md

 ## Other Solutions

+- [netlify-shortener-sh](https://github.com/caarlos0/netlify-shortener-sh): plain shell script version

-I'm not aware of any, if you are please [make a pull request][prs] and add it here!
+If you know more alternatives, please [make a pull request][prs] and add it here!

 ## Contributors